JetBrains/kotlin/MULTIPLATFORM.md

     use a local Gradle installation you need to invoke it instead of the wrapper.
     * `-p "$SRCROOT/../greeting/ios"` - specify a path to the Gradle subproject containing the framework.
     * `"$KONAN_TASK"` - specify a Gradle task to execute.
 The build setting created above is used here.
-    * `--no-daemon` - disable the [Gradle daemon](https://docs.gradle.org/current/userguide/gradle_daemon.html).
-This
+    * `-Pkonan.configuration.build.dir="$CONFIGURATION_BUILD_DIR"` - specify a directory provided by Xcode as an output one.
-    setting allows us to workaround [this issue](https://github.com/gradle/gradle/issues/3468) related to a build environment in Java 9.
-If you have Java 8 or earlier you may omit this flag.
+    * `-Pkonan.debugging.symbols="$DEBUGGING_SYMBOLS"` - allow Xcode to enable debugging symbols generation.
-    * `-Pkonan.useEnvironmentVariables=true` - enable passing build parameters from Xcode to the Kotlin/Native Gradle
+    * `-Pkonan.optimizations.enable="$KONAN_ENABLE_OPTIMIZATIONS"` - disable/enable optimizations.
+The build setting
-    plugin via environment variables.
+    created above is used here.

-6. Add Kotlin sources into the framework: run `File` -> `Add files to "iosApp"...` and choose a directory with Kotlin sources (`greeting/ios/src` in this sample).
+7. Add Kotlin sources into the framework: run `File` -> `Add files to "iosApp"...` and choose a directory with Kotlin sources (`greeting/ios/src` in this sample).
 Choose the framework created as a target to add these sources to.
 Do this for the common code of the library too.